GoDaddy vs. Wix: Hosting and Website Builders Comparison

 While these two are quite similar in most aspects, GoDaddy does have easily accessible phone support.
 This is available 24/7 and listed in numerous places on their website, ensuring you can reach an agent at any time.
 This distinction is what ultimately sets them apart from Wix, the ability to reach our hosting provider when it's convenient for us, not during a specific time frame several days a week.

 When it comes to choosing between GoDaddy Website Builder and Wix, which one offers a better package for website construction?

 Our Pick: Wix

 GoDaddy Website Builder is the king in terms of simplicity, making the process as straightforward as possible.
-They heavily favor convenience above control and don’t leave much decision making to the customer.
+They heavily favour convenience above control and don't leave much decision making to the customer.
 You pick a template, fill in a few text boxes and your website is published for the world to see.
-From the start, everything is readily available and a couple bits of input are all it takes to make it your own.
+From the start, everything is readily available and a couple of bits of input are all it takes to make it your own.

 In comparison, Wix strives to maintain a certain level of accessibility, while still providing a feature rich and customization friendly platform.
 Their templates are a foundation in which to build upon, offering the tools to change every possible aspect as you see fit.
 Furthermore, their emphasis on SEO and comprehensive app store make this platform a much more robust solution.

 At the end of the day, the best choice is ultimately whatever works best for your needs.
 We can appreciate the WYSIWYG approach at GoDaddy, but they are far too restrictive to be a consideration for many use cases.
-Wix on the other hand has very few drawbacks, offering a much better toolbox with only a minimal sacrifice in regards to convenience.
+Wix, on the other hand, has very few drawbacks, offering a much better toolbox with only a minimal sacrifice in regards to convenience.